keb/keb.now.sh/content/books.md

 # books

-A collection of (free) web books, guides, and references by category.
-I have not read most of these, only have seen them recommended multiple times by folk, or have skimmed and liked what I've seen.
+A collection of (free) web books, guides, and references by category that I've found over the years.

 ## General Programming